-English language Writing Workshops under the auspices of Amicale offer seasoned as well as first-time writers with a chance to share their experiments in fiction and nonfiction, poetry and drama, within a trusted group.
-They also provide us with an opportunity to read, to analyze and model our writing in light of the narrative techniques of great works in English.
-They are a stimulant and hopefully an encouragement to put our insights, our ideas, and our memories into the best form, and using the most pertinent language we can command.
+Reading and Writing Workshops in English under the auspices of Amicale offer seasoned as well as first-time writers a chance to share their work and to experiment with fiction or nonfiction, poetry or drama within a trusted group.
+They also offer readers an opportunity to analyse and be inspired by some of the narrative and rhetorical techniques of great works in English.
+They are a stimulant and hopefully an encouragement to command the language with vigour and originality at a time when its value is being increasingly eroded in society.

 phone: 03 90 40 92 49.

-You can also find out more about the Workshops as well as Bahiyyih on her professional site (http://writingeurope.com).
+You can also find out more about the Workshops as well as about Bahiyyih on her professional site (https://bahiyyihnakhjavani.com/)

 (*) Bahiyyih has taught literature and creative writing in the US and Canada as well as most recently at HEAR in Strasbourg.
 She is a personal language coach, a freelance editorial consultant and a ghost-writer as well as a novelist.
 Her novels have appeared in many languages, with publishers such as Bloomsbury, Actes Sud, Rizzoli, Allianza and Bertlesmann.
 Her latest book, ‘Us&Them’ which is about the Iranian diaspora, was published in French and English in 2017.
 Her new book, ‘Equality for Women=Prosperity for All’ co-authored with economist Augusto Lopez-Claros of the World Bank, will be published by St Martin’s Press in October 2018.